 - “I like bacon ice cream, and some water too.”

 - “Strawberry ice cream, and some sprinkles please.”

 - “Tuna Fish Sandwich and a glass of milk.”

 - “Creme Brulee Ice Cream, and some sprinkles too” – I kid you not!

 You will notice that we don’t worry too much about the curvature of the fingers at first.
 We are looking to work on the major muscle groups and playing with the whole arm is our first goal.

 We also send home the student with our Musicolor Notation™ which enables them to take responsibility for practice right away – even if they can’t read words!
 The Musicolor Notation™ is so simple and intuitive, it is music everyone can read.
 This helps for non-musical parents as well and gives a fabulous sense of accomplishment for our young students.
 Even if we start a student older, we can adapt this song to be just numbers like “1, 2, 3, 4, 5, 6.”

 By working on technical exercises disguised as songs, we move quickly past the hurdles of facility and get into playing songs that sound like real music.

-Our success is based on directly labelling the keys, fingers and notation with color, and then, using a gradated curriculum to move the student quickly from ground zero to playing complex songs.
+Our success is based on directly labeling the keys, fingers, and notation with color, and then, using a gradated curriculum to move the student quickly from ground zero to playing complex songs.